hybr/oom/README.md

 ```

 **That's it!** The framework will automatically:
-- Create the operational database table
+- Create the database table
 - Generate list, detail, create, and edit pages
 - Handle CRUD operations
 - Validate inputs based on metadata